AdobeDocs/commerce-admin.en/help/b2b/manage-companies.md

 ### Filter info

-From the **Company Hierarchy** view, you can filter the companies shown in the list by selecting a filter criteria.
+From the **Company Hierarchy grid** you can filter by **Company Type** to show specific companies in the list.

-1. On the _Admin_ sidebar, go to **[!UICONTROL Customers]** > **[!UICONTROL Companies]**.
-1. Click the **[!UICONTROL Filters]** selector.
-1. Complete as many filters as necessary to describe the company you want to find.
-1. Click **[!UICONTROL Apply filters]** to apply desired filters.

-### Search by keyword
+### Search

-Use the search filter to find parent companies in the **Company Hierarchy** view by keyword.
-When you search for a parent company, the search returns the parent company and all assigned companies.
-If you search for a child company, the search returns only that specific company.
+Use the search function to find the companies in the **Companies** view by keyword.
+It will find the company by searching the specified keyword on the text in Company Name column and Parent columns.